hashicorp/vault/website/source/api/auth/aws/index.html.md

 Allows the explicit association of STS roles to satellite AWS accounts (i.e. those which are not the account in which the Vault server is running.)
-Login attempts from EC2 instances running in these accounts will be verified using credentials obtained by assumption of these STS roles.
+Vault will use credentials obtained by assuming these STS roles when validating IAM principals or EC2 instances in the particular AWS account.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |